DuckDB: Getting started for Beginners

 Performances

 Second, DuckDB is highly optimized for analytical query workloads (OLAP).
-Because it is columnar-oriented DB (along with other optimizations), complex-long-running queries to aggregate, join, or read data become blazingly fast!
-In fact, it’s easy to claim that ~90% of big data workloads can be handled on a single machine without any setup or computation pains with DuckDB.
+Because it is columnar-oriented DB (along with other optimizations), complex-long-running queries to aggregate, join or read data become blazingly fast!
+It’s easy to claim that ~90% of big data workloads can be handled on a single machine without any setup or computation pains with DuckDB.
 That’s not the case with Pandas.
 Pandas cannot leverage CPU cores to parallelize computations, making them slow to complete.
 It operates entirely in memory leading to out-of-memory errors if the dataset is too big.

 SQL